tomyzcf/LLM-Batch/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-1. Fork the project
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+For major changes, please open an issue first to discuss what you would like to change.

 ## License